Coach Responsibilities

 Home coaches MUST inform their club organization that a game will not be played as scheduled so that it can be marked as UNSCHEDULED in the system.
 It is the responsibility of the home referee assignor/field scheduler to make that update in their Game Management system.
 This will avoid confusion for both teams especially now that system notifications are generated based on the scheduled game date.

-Inform your Division Director within 24 hours of any games that will NOT be played as scheduled and the planned timing of any make-up games that have been agreed to be played.
+Inform your Division Director as soon as possible of any games that will NOT be played as scheduled and the planned timing of any make-up games that have been agreed to be played.
+Fines may apply for games canceled without sufficient notice.
+See below.
 Section captains can also be notified, but they do not have any authority to approve timing.
-You can skip copying your Division Director on all the back and forth about potential dates, but they should be notified why a game is not happening to begin with and then copied when the reschedule date has been finalized.
+Skip copying your Division Director on all the back and forth about potential dates, but they should be notified why a game is not happening to begin with and then copied when the reschedule date has been finalized.

 Field closures due to weather/field conditions: If you are the HOME coach and a match on your HOME field is closed due to field/weather conditions, please notify the AWAY coach via email AND text/call as soon as possible to avoid them traveling unnecessarily.
 Notification timing is listed in MR8: Click HERE for details.